MiDataInt/midataint.github.io/_docs/analysis-flow.md

 - smaller processed data files as input
 - publication-ready images and other files as output

-Common examples of Stage 2 apps are R Shiny web tools that make interactive graphs and tables.
-Once again, the MDI itself does not carry the tools themselves, it provides a common web interface where all MDI apps can be easily loaded.
+Examples of Stage 2 apps are R Shiny web tools that make interactive graphs and tables.
+Once again, the MDI framework does not carry the tools themselves, it provides a common web interface where all MDI apps can be easily loaded.